ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/TechnicalOverview.rst

    * Only required for retrieving data using ``retrieve_data.py``.
 If data is prestaged, *wget* is not required.
 If data is retrieved using other means, *curl* may be used as an alternative.

-The following software is also required to run the SRW Application, but the :term:`HPC-Stack` (which contains the software libraries necessary for building and running the SRW App) can be configured to build these requirements:
+The following software is also required to run the SRW Application, but the :term:`spack-stack` (which contains the software libraries necessary for building and running the SRW App) can be configured to build these requirements:

 * CMake v3.20+

 * :term:`MPI` (MPICH, OpenMPI, or other implementation)

-   * Only **MPICH** or **OpenMPI** can be built with HPC-Stack.
+   * Only **MPICH** or **OpenMPI** can be built with spack-stack.
 Other implementations must be installed separately by the user (if desired).

 For MacOS systems, some additional software packages are needed.
 When possible, it is recommended that users install and/or upgrade this software (along with software listed above) using the `Homebrew <https://brew.sh/>`__ package manager for MacOS.
 See :doc:`HPC-Stack Documentation: Chapter 3 <hpc-stack:mac-install>` and :numref:`Chapter %s <MacMorePackages>` for further guidance on installing these prerequisites on MacOS.